octopus-sensing/octopus-sensing/docs/tutorial.rst

 In this tutorial, we'll show how to design a simple scenario with octopus-sensing step by step.

 The example scenario is the most common in emotion recognition research in affective computing.
-In this scenario, we learn how to record data from different sources synchronously when an event happen, and stop data recording by finishing the event.
+In this scenario, we learn how to record data from different sources synchronously when an event happens and stop data recording by finishing the event.

 **By designing these examples, we learn how to:**

     1. Record data from various sources synchronously.
-    2. Being synchronized with other softwares like Matlab and unity.
+    2. Being synchronized with other software like Matlab and unity.
     3. Use various kinds of stimuli in octopus-sensing.
     4. Providing some utilities for designing experiments.
     5. Monitor and data in real-time.